Written by Mattie

 ½ teaspoon salt

-1) Whisk together the flavor building ingredientsIn a medium bowl, whisk together the water, pumpkin purée, canola oil, barley malt syrup, flax meal and vanilla extract.
-Let it sit for about 10 minutes so the flax meal gets hydrated.
+1) Whisk together the flavor building ingredientsIn a medium bowl, whisk together the water, pumpkin purée, vegetable oil, barley malt syrup and vanilla extract.

 2) Whisk together the dry ingredientsIn a large bowl whisk together the buckwheat flour, all-purpose flour, oat bran, cinnamon, baking powder, baking soda, nutmeg, cloves and salt.